Technaturally/angular-stretch/README.md

 <div ng-stretch="footer"></div>
 <div id="footer"></div>
 ```
-* The element's bottom will stretch to footer or the bottom of the window if footer is below the edge of the screen.
+* `ng-stretch` adjusts the element's css `height` property so that the bottom edge touches the footer or the bottom of the window if footer is scrolled out of view.

 #### With Top Element
 Set the `ng-stretch-top` attribute to the id of an element to stretch the top to.